A 20-year-old woman was found breathing at a funeral home where her body was being held, one day after she was declared dead.

 Emergency crews arrived back at the funeral home and transported the woman -- who was definitely alive this time -- to the hospital.

-Southfield Fire Department officials say there was no foul play in the incident, adding that "all proticals were followed."
+Southfield Fire Department officials say there was no foul play in the incident.

 Inside sources told Clickondetroit.com that before she was taken to the funeral home Southfield police allegedly saw her move and breathe and called the fire crews back, but fire crews claim those were "the side effects of the medication given to her."